Rider9797/Llama-3.1-8B-Compression-and-Deployment-on-Raspberry-Pi-4/README.md

 ## Usage Guide

 ### Step 1: Pruning
-Run the pruning job on a cloud A100 GPU.
+Use Modal to run the pruning job on a cloud A100 GPU.
 This script automatically applies necessary fixes to the `LLM-Pruner` library.

 ```bash
 modal run pruning.py